onsdev2001/pfe-loyalty-admin/README.md

 ## 📜 License
 This project is part of my academic work and is shared **for educational purposes**,it has since been deployed and used  by ProxiClic (BI DATA ) in France.

+This repository contains only a **small part** of a larger proprietary project.
+The **full project** is confidential and not shared here.

 ---